-Now in its 30th year, being formed in 1984, The Scottish Christian Hillwalking Club brings together Christian men and woman, young and old from across the country to enjoy hillwalking and fellowship amidst God’s wonderful creation.
+The Scottish Christian Hillwalking Club was formed in 1984 and brings together Christian men and woman, young and old from across the country to enjoy hillwalking and fellowship amidst God’s wonderful creation.
 We warmly welcome non-Christians to meets.
 We encourage you to attend a couple of events and meet current members before deciding whether or not to join the Club.

 A number of our members have finished all their Munros with one or two having done them twice and a few have completed their Corbetts.
 A few are nearly finished.